QuantEcon/lecture-source-py/source/rst/about_lectures.rst

 MATLAB is also proprietary, which comes with its own set of disadvantages.

-Given what’s available now, it’s hard to find any good reasons to invest in MATLAB.
+Given what’s available now, it’s hard to find any good reason to invest in MATLAB.

 Incidentally, if you decide to jump from MATLAB to Python, `this cheat-sheet <http://cheatsheets.quantecon.org/>`__ will be useful.